There's a Whole Lot of Loving: Six version

 The song was covered in 2002 by Irish pop band Six and was a number-one single in Ireland, where it was titled "There's a Whole Lot of Loving Going On".
 It became Ireland's best-selling song of 2002 and went on to become the country's third best-selling single of all time.
 Six's version was also a top-10 hit in Norway and New Zealand; in these countries, the song retained its original name.
+The single was not released in the United Kingdom, where it was deemed too "Steps-like", and because Six would have had to change their name for the UK market.